 Witness and Notarization Requirements

 To enhance legal enforceability, POA paperwork often necessitates witnessing and notarization.
-Witnesses verify the principal’s signature, ensuring it is made voluntarily and without duress.
+Witnesses verify the principal’s signature, ensuring it is made voluntarily and without compulsion.
 Notarization provides an added layer of authenticity and is often required by law for certain transactions.

 How to Prepare POA Paperwork